entropycode/w3f-m1-runtime/README.md

 ---
-title: "Feedback Pallet"
+title: "Feedback Module"
 ---

-The feedback pallet facilitate users to create polls with certain options and expiration times, this is an example pallet used to demonstrate this [CLI tool]().
-This documents the logic behind the feedback pallet, as it's own crate, that can be used along with other Pallets in substrate.
+The feedback module facilitate users to create polls with certain options and expiration times, this is an example module used to demonstrate this [CLI tool]().
+This documents the logic behind the feedback module.

-The code for this pallet can be found [in this repository]().

 #### Poll